The ambassadors for the 24th Edition will soon be revealed. Stay tuned!

-We have two outstanding ambassadors for this 23rd edition of the Journées de la culture:
+Thank you to our two outstanding ambassadors of the 23rd edition of the Journées de la culture!

 After graduating from the Conservatoire d’art dramatique de Québec in 2007, Marie-Soleil Dion saw her career quickly take off when she landed the role of Cathou in the highly popular youth TV series Vrak la vie.
 This show would run for six years, during which time the actress also appeared in other shows: Dieu merci!
 Subito Texto, Quart de vie and Théorie du KO, to name a few.
 In 2015, she joined the team of Like Moi, a skit series that saw instant success on the Télé‑Québec network.
 That same year, she tried her hand at hosting on Lip Sync Battle, then in 2018 on Ne jamais faire à la maison and On joue au Docteur.

 Marie-Soleil has never strayed far from the stage or from improv acting.
 During this same period, she had roles in several series, including Les bogues de la vie, L’échappée, Ça décolle, En Famille and Papa.

 You will soon be able to see her again on the V à la barre channel, in Ne jamais faire à la maison alongside Jonathan Roberge, as well as on the Canal Vie channel, in Couple en Chantier.